yuseonk/kaggle-competition-source/NLP with Disaster Tweets/README.md

 * text-embedding-glove.ipynb
   - simple text anlaysis.
   - tokenize and how to use GloVe in Keras.
-* Using RNN
-  - to be updated
-* Using LSTM
+* tweet-eda-cleansing-baseline-with-keras.ipynb
-  - to be updated
+  - simple EDA, Text data cleansing.
+  - baseline with GloVe, Keras.